pcardune/handlebars-loader/README.md

 What this fork adds:
 - Query parameter to disable the automatic resolving of discovered partials when precompiling the template files.
 This means all the partials needs to be registered "manually" before using them.
+- Query parameter to specify the path to the Handlebars compiler to use.
+By default `handlebars-loader` takes the compiler from handlebars module declared in the project's package.json

 ## General Usage